PhantomChain/mobile-wallet/CONTRIBUTING.md

 # BOUNTY Program
-ARK has a bounty program for all accepted PR (Pull Requests) for this repository
+PHANTOM has a bounty program for all accepted PR (Pull Requests) for this repository

-More information can be found at https://blog.ark.io/ark-github-development-bounty-113806ae9ffe
+More information can be found at https://blog.phantom.org/phantom-github-development-bounty-113806ae9ffe

-Before pushing PR, please [jump in our slack #development](https://ark.io/slack) channel in order to discuss your contributions or to connect with other ARKvelopers.
+Before pushing PR, please [jump in our slack #development](https://phantom.org/slack) channel in order to discuss your contributions or to connect with other PHANTOMvelopers.

 # Guidelines
 - pickup any of the existing issues or if you find an issue make a PR,